Guiliano99/liboqs-python-stateful-sig/README.md

 (``$XDG_CACHE_HOME/liboqs-python/stateful_sig_keys`` on Unix-like systems or ``%LOCALAPPDATA%\liboqs-python\stateful_sig_keys`` on Windows).

-Run the helper to generate any missing keys and populate the cache:
+Run the helper to generate any missing keys and populate the cache for the curated set of slow-to-generate algorithms defined in ``DEFAULT_CACHED_STATEFUL_SIG_ALGORITHMS``:

 ```shell
 python -m oqs.serialize
 ```

+Pass ``--all`` to generate keys for every enabled stateful signature mechanism, or ``--algorithm`` to target a specific subset.

 In continuous integration environments, configure ``LIBOQS_STATEFUL_SIG_KEY_DIR`` to point to a location covered by the job's cache so that keys can be reused